Data Controller – Somerset NHS Foundation Trust

 - We must only transfer your personal data outside of the European Economic Area if we have ensure that adequate safeguards are in place.

-Further information on the principles can be found by clicking here.
+Further information on the principles can be found by visiting the ISO website.

 Somerset NHS Foundation Trust is the Data Controller (registration number is Z6696096) of personal information that is collected by the Trust to help us provide and manage healthcare to our patients and relating to the employment of our staff.